SamarKhalid/Fintech_App/README.md

 # fintech
-Fintech Flutter App Prototype
+**Fintech Flutter App Prototype**

-These Flutter frontend screens are an internship task for a fintech app prototype.
-The app is the first step to creating an intuitive and seamless user experience, focusing on core functionalities such as the home page, wallet page, and user profile page.
+This Flutter application is a prototype developed as part of an internship task for a fintech app.
+It represents the initial phase in creating an intuitive and seamless user experience, focusing on core functionalities including the home page, wallet page, and user profile page.

 # Screenshots